Tahir-Siddiqh/Codecademy-Projects/README.md

 * SavingsAccount.java is a project on state and behaviour in Java.
 * Calculator.java is basic calculator made using classes and methods in Java.
 * Droid.java is program where I learnt to create classes and call them.
+* CarLoan.java is a program that utilizes conditional statements and control flow.